 "If you want to deliver apprenticeships to learners with prior learning and experience, the question you need to consider very carefully is, when is an apprenticeship not an apprenticeship?"

-“Through their apprenticeship, apprentices will gain the technical knowledge, practical experience and wider skills they need for their immediate job and future career……through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practise these new skills in a real work environment.”
+“Through their apprenticeship, apprentices will gain the technical knowledge, practical experience and wider skills they need for their immediate job and future career……through a wide mix of learning in the workplace, formal off-the-job training and the opportunity to practice these new skills in a real work environment.”

 Not including on-the-job learning becomes a particular risk where: